How To Slow Aging and Stay Looking Younger Longer

 If your skin needs a little extra beyond store-bought skincare, dermatologists can prescribe certain products to help reduce the effects of aging.
 Retinoids are vitamin A compounds that can help reduce signs of aging and wrinkles.
 If the version of vitamin A available in your daily skincare regimen doesn’t seem to be helping, you may want to schedule an appointment with a dermatologist to see what they recommend for you, such as prescription-strength vitamin A.

 We all know the sun can do a number on our skin, but do you know just how much?
 The sun is thought to be responsible for 80% of visible facial aging signs.
 The sun gives off ultraviolet radiation, or UV rays.
-While this is not all bad as it helps create vitamin D in the body, it can also leave you at a higher risk for sunburns, which can lead to skin cancer.
+While this helps create vitamin D in the body, it can also leave you at a higher risk for sunburns, which can lead to skin cancer.

 To protect your skin against the sun, you should wear sunscreen on any areas of skin that are not covered when you go outside.
 Your sunscreen should have a sun protection factor (SPF) of at least 30, with protection against both UVA and UVB (referred to as “broad spectrum”).
-You can also wear hats to help protect your face against the sun, but wearing sunscreen or moisturizer with SPF included are better routes.
+You can also wear hats to help protect your face against the sun, but wearing sunscreen or moisturizer with SPF included is a better route.

 Drink Less Alcohol (and More Water!)